Tensor Products of Quiver Bundles: Representation theory of tensor quivers

 Following Remark \ref{representationsInOtherCategories}, if $X=\text{Spec}(\mathbb{C})$, then $\text{Coh}(X)=\text{Vect}_\mathbb{C}$, that is, the category of finite dimensional vector spaces over the field of the complex numbers.
-So, in this case, untwisted representations are precisely the classical quiver representations and our notion of tensor product recovers that of Herschend \cite{HerschendTensorProducts} and Das et.al. \cite{DasEtAlTensors}.
+So, in this case, untwisted representations are precisely the classical quiver representations and our notion of tensor product recovers that of Herschend \cite{HerschendTensorProducts} and Das, Dubey and Raghavendra \cite{DasEtAlTensors}.